 (The endpapers of the Persephone Books edition of ‘Fidelity’)

 The title of this book was very well chosen.
 It is underpinned by the question of who or what we owe fidelity.
 Our spouses?
 The standards of society?
 Our families?
-To the lover with whom we’ve aligned?
+To our dearest love?
 Or our selves?

 There are no easy answers, but the asking of the question allowed Susan Glaspell to make a wonderful exploration of the possibilities and the problems that it presents.